kunalsmh/zeps/README.md

 # Zeps

-App for lazy indian high schoolers
+Zeps is an app for indian high schoolers that contains everything you need to top your classes without any ads or subscription.

 ## Features